roobottom/statamic-add-on-archive/README.md

 # Statamic Archive add-on

 A fast archive add-on for Statatmic.
-This add-on is designed to work alongside the Statamic `{{ entries:lisiting }}` tag to allow you to create a by-date list of your posts.
+This add-on is designed to work alongside the Statamic `{{ entries:listing }}` tag to allow you to create a by-date list of your posts.
 For an example of what's possible, [see it use on my personal site](http://roobottom.com/archives).

 It's fast as it doesn't read the content of files, rather it relies on Statamic's filename convension to scan your `_content` folders and return your posts in date order.